Virginia - What to watch in 2026

 Workplace protections

 Virginia has taken steps to strengthen workplace accommodations and protections for pregnant workers.
-While these policies represent meaningful progress, their scope and enforcement depend on continued legislative support and administrative follow-through.
+While these policies expanded workplace protections, their scope and enforcement depend on continued legislative support and administrative follow-through.

 What will be on the ballot — and when

-Virginia voters will have the opportunity to participate in two elections that will shape how women’s rights laws are written, interpreted, and enforced.
+Virginia voters will have the opportunity to participate in three elections that will impact how women’s rights laws are written, interpreted, and enforced.

 Primary elections (June 16, 2026)